Devon Windsor Stuns In A Strapless Animal-Print Swimsuit

 The latest look at her swimwear comes just days after Devon showed off her fit and toned body in a bikini from her own line as she cuddled up to her husband-to-be, fiancé Johnny Dex, on a yacht in a sexy photo.

-As The Inquisitr reported earlier this week, the blonde beauty was showing off her love for her man as the posed together during a loved-up vacation to Italy.
+As The Inquisitr reported earlier this week, the blonde beauty was showing off her love for her man as they posed together during a loved-up vacation to Italy.

 Windsor previously opened up about her new business venture while speaking to Hola!
-USA, as she revealed the inspiration behind her making the move from modeling them to designing her own bikinis and swimsuits.
+USA, revealing the inspiration behind her move from modeling to designing her own bikinis and swimsuits.

 “I felt like there was a gap in the market between swimwear that’s cheaper and accessible,” she said in the interview.